yinedeng/Kryon/README.md

 # Kryon
 FPGA Image Process, Connected Component Analysis-Labeling

-This repository contains some verilog codes for Image Process, like image filtering, image smoothing, edge detecting, binary image erosion, dilation and Connected Component Analysis-Labeling.
+This repository contains some verilog codes for Image Process, like image filtering, image smoothing, edge detecting, binary image erosion, dilation, RGB to HSI convertion and Connected Component Analysis-Labeling.
 The codes are detail commented, read the comments and you will know how to use it.

 The Connected Component Analysis-Labeling algorithm here is a FPGA based parallel, pipelined, real time Algorithm.
 It only need to buffer one line of image data, no DDR needed.